 Thanks for allowing me to empower you to be a smarter consumer.
 I’ve been covering consumer issues for more than a decade, and I’m excited to share my knowledge with others.
 I always get asked about hiring a reliable contractor, checking your credit, closing credit cards, etc. so hopefully this blog will help answer some of those questions.

 Thank you to the thousands of people who’ve been courageous enough to share their story with me so I can help others at the same time.
 I look for the lesson in every story, to empower you to make better choices.
 Whether it’s buying a car, buying a house, or these days — saving your house — there are ways to get action on your consumer problem.

 I started out behind the scenes, and have worked my way in front of the camera.
 My stories have exposed fraud, shut down businesses, sent people to jail, led to class action lawsuits, and legal action from Attorneys General.

-I’ve won two Emmy’s, and three regional Edward R. Murrow awards for my investigations.
+I’ve won three Emmys, and three regional Edward R. Murrow awards for my investigations.
 I’ve also received several Emmy nominations, and won several state broadcasting awards.

 My spare time

 I like to fight for what’s right — whether it’s with my work as a journalist or my work volunteering.
 I’ve been a mentor with Big Brothers Big Sisters for over six years.
 I also work with the Juvenile Diabetes Research Foundation.